-During the first quarter of 2015, the Board of Directors decided that the best course of action would be for the Company to divest all of its real estate holdings and refocus its efforts on enhancing its travel system software.
+During the first quarter of 2015, the Board of Directors decided that the best course of action would be for the Company to divest all of its real estate holdings and refocus its efforts on enhancing its online travel system software.

-The Company will re-launch the FROL technology through the new Oveedia platform inside of 2015.
+The Company was to re-launch the FROL technology through a new platform brand, Oveedia (www.Oveedia.com), inside of 2015.

-Though this effort, during May 2015, the Company became a member of the Sabre Travel Network Family [a Sabre Corporation association (Nasdaq-GS: SABR)].
-This network includes companies such as American Airlines, American Express, Expedia, JetBlue, Travelocity, BCD Travel, Carlson Wagonlit Travel and GetThere.
+Through this effort, during May 2015, the Company became a member of the Sabre Travel Network Family [a Sabre Corporation association (Nasdaq-GS: SABR)].
+This network, which includes companies such as American Airlines, American Express, Expedia, JetBlue, Travelocity, BCD Travel, Carlson Wagonlit Travel and GetThere - gives the Company access to an immediate global inventory of over 125,000 hotels, 400 airlines, 16 cruise lines and 25 car rental selections to market to travelers.